WeizhiZhang051029/MTAM-HG-A-Mixture-of-Experts-Heterogeneous-Graph-Network-with-Agent-Regulated-Diffusion-Augmentation/README.md

 The test set is isolated throughout model development and is used only for final evaluation.

 ---

 ## 📊 Experimental Protocol

-Experiments are conducted on **600 real production records** collected from a continuous annealing production line.
-Each record contains **21 routinely measured CAPL variables** covering operational, process, and conditional information, with the final strip yield strength used as the prediction target.
+Experiments use **600 real CAPL production records**, each containing **21 routinely measured process variables** and strip yield strength as the prediction target.
+Owing to industrial confidentiality, the raw dataset is not publicly released.

-The data are stratified by yield strength and divided into training, validation, and test sets using a **70% / 15% / 15%** split.
-All competing methods follow the same data partition and preprocessing protocol.
-Each model is independently evaluated over **10 runs**, and the results reported in this README correspond to the mean test performance.
+For each run, the data are stratified by yield strength and split into training, validation, and test sets at **70% / 15% / 15%**.
+The run seed determines both the data partition and model initialization.
+The default protocol uses **10 independent runs**.

-To prevent information leakage, preprocessing, standardization, operating-condition clustering, synthetic-sample generation, and model selection are performed without access to the held-out test set.
+All preprocessing statistics, operating-condition clustering, and MP-TabDiff training are fitted exclusively on the corresponding real training partition.
+CBTG-Agent uses feedback from the real training set, the validation set is reserved for model selection and early stopping, and the test set is used only for final evaluation.

+Results are reported for each run and summarized as the mean ± sample standard deviation.
+Statistical significance is evaluated using a two-sided paired Wilcoxon signed-rank test with Holm correction across matched runs (\(p_{\mathrm{adj}}<0.05\)).
+This repository provides the main MTAM-HG experimental pipeline.

 ---